tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_3.md

 Kessler's shop, by the way, sells screws exclusively.
 The storefront window displays them in neat rows on black velvet, like jewelry, sorted by size and head type.
 I have never seen a customer enter or exit the store.
 I have never heard the bell above the door ring for anyone other than me on my way to the stairs.

 That was seven months ago.
 I'm still here, which either means Silt Creek has grown on me, or I've simply forgotten how to leave.
 Both are plausible.
 Both are depressing.
-I choose not to investigate further.